 Yes, we’re shouting out our own blog, but we promise it’s worth it!
 With SaaStr coming up next week, we wanted to create a guide for customer success professionals.
 With a variety of marketing, sales, customer success events and more, it can be difficult to narrow down and navigate which speakers and sessions are right for you.
 This blog breaks down customer success sessions specifically and what you can expect to get out of them.
 Bonus: At the bottom, there is a link to a public Twitter list called SaaStr19 Speakers.
 This list is a compilation of ALL speakers at SaaStr, so you can stay connected all in one place.

 And there you have it!
 What customer success resources did you find valuable this month?
-We’d love for you to share them in the User Adoption Community, where you can connect with fellow customer success leaders on trends, news, resources and more.
+We’d love for you to share them in the Success Masters, where you can connect with fellow customer success leaders on trends, news, resources and more.